 Handling & Storage of Building Materials:

 Building materials that get wet and stay wet during the construction process are at risk for subsequent mold growth in the home.

 - Keep building materials delivered to the site protected from rain and snow.

 - Intrinsic moisture from the materials used in the construction process (concrete, joint compound, paint, etc.) must be given a means of drying out.
 Be careful not to “trap” moisture in the components of the building.

 - Complete frame of house before delivery of weather sensitive materials.

-- Installing bituthane on full roof surface is an excellent means of protecting home while waiting for roofing completion/installation.
+- Installing Roofguard on the full roof surface is an excellent means of protecting home while waiting for roofing completion/installation.
 (Refer to manufacturer’s specifications to prevent over-exposure of this material.)

 - Dry lumber to 15% moisture content or less before covering.
 If lumber shows signs of mold growth, use a HEPA vacuum and detergent wash, then dry to 15% moisture content.
 Sand if needed after drying to remove surface mold.